 Add page 81 line 2

 The MMS ranging procedure may be adapted for SS-TWR with fixed reply time.
-If the responder is able to accurately estimate the arrival time of the MMS UWB packet and to always reply with sufficiently accurate constant or pre-known reply time, it obviates the need for any transfer of the reply time as part of the ranging exchange.
+If the responder is able to accurately estimate the arrival time of the MMS UWB packet and to reply with pre-known reply time, it obviates the need for any transfer of the reply time as part of the ranging exchange.
 In the ranging phase, the responder may start transmitting its HRP UWB PHY MMS packet offset by a fixed reply time from the start of the HRP UWB PHY MMS packet received from the initiator.
 This option is signaled by the MMS Fixed Reply Time parameter described in 10.39.11.1.3.8.
 The accuracy of the resultant range will depend on how accurate the estimation of the arrival time is and how fine a control the responding device has on the transmit time of its MMS message, where every 1 ns error in TOF translates to approximately 30 cm range error.

 Optionally in the ranging phase, by combining macMmsFixedReplyTimeEnable and macMmsReversedOrder, the responder may transmit the HRP UWB PHY MMS packet (described in 16.2.11), and the Initiator may start transmitting its HRP UWB PHY MMS packet offset by a fixed reply time from the start of the HRP UWB PHY MMS packet received from the responder.
 This option is signaled by the reversed MMS Order parameter described in 10.39.11.1.3.8.